Resident Evil 4: Development

 In 1999, producer Shinji Mikami said a Resident Evil sequel was in development for PlayStation 2.
-Resident Evil 4 underwent a lengthy development, during which at least four versions of the game were discarded.
+Resident Evil 4 underwent a lengthy development, during which at least four versions were discarded.
 The first version was directed by Hideki Kamiya.
-Around the turn of the millennium, Resident Evil 2 writer Noboru Sugimura created a story for the game, based on Kamiya's idea to make a "cool" and "stylish" action game.
+Around the turn of the millennium, Resident Evil 2 writer Noboru Sugimura created a story based on Kamiya's idea to make a "cool" and "stylish" action game.
 The story was based on unraveling the mystery surrounding the body of the protagonist, Tony, an invincible man with skills and an intellect exceeding that of normal people, with his superhuman abilities explained with biotechnology.
 As Kamiya felt the playable character did not look brave and heroic enough in battles from a fixed angle, he decided to drop the prerendered backgrounds from previous installments and use a dynamic camera system.
 The team spent 11 days in the United Kingdom and Spain, photographing objects such as Gothic statues, bricks, and stone pavements for use in textures.

 Though the developers tried to make the "coolness" theme fit into the world of Resident Evil, Mikami felt it strayed too far from the series' survival horror roots and gradually convinced the staff to make an independent game.
 This became a new Capcom franchise, Devil May Cry, released for the PlayStation 2 in August 2001.